Short Interest in Konica Minolta, Inc. (OTCMKTS:KNCAF) Rises By 36.2%

-Konica Minolta, Inc. (OTCMKTS:KNCAF) was the target of a large growth in short interest during the month of October.
-As of October 29th, there was short interest totalling 1,298,500 shares, a growth of 36.2% from the October 14th total of 953,200 shares.
-Based on an average trading volume of 2,700 shares, the days-to-cover ratio is currently 480.9 days.
+Konica Minolta, Inc. (OTCMKTS:KNCAF) was the recipient of a significant increase in short interest during the month of October.
+As of October 29th, there was short interest totalling 1,298,500 shares, an increase of 36.2% from the October 14th total of 953,200 shares.
+Based on an average daily volume of 2,700 shares, the days-to-cover ratio is presently 480.9 days.

-OTCMKTS:KNCAF remained flat at $$4.44 during midday trading on Friday.
-Konica Minolta has a one year low of $2.92 and a one year high of $5.86.
-The firm’s 50 day simple moving average is $5.05 and its 200 day simple moving average is $5.24.

 Receive News & Ratings for Konica Minolta Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Konica Minolta and related companies with MarketBeat.com's FREE daily email newsletter.